-YOUTH PLEASURE HORSE ARRIVAL: Saturday, August 12th between Noon and 8:00 PM
+YOUTH PLEASURE HORSE ARRIVAL: Saturday, August 10th between Noon and 8:00 PM

-YOUTH PLEASURE HORSE NOTEBOOK JUDGING:

-Saturday, August 12- between 9:00 AM and Noon (Covered Arena)
+YOUTH PLEASURE HORSE NOTEBOOK JUDGING: Saturday, August 10th between 9:00 AM and Noon (Covered Arena)

-YOUTH PLEASURE HORSE VERBAL RECORDS:

-Will be held in the Youth Pleasure Horse Barn at the youth's horse stall.
-Sign up for a time slot in the barn on Saturday, August 12e.
-Date for interviews will be announced.
+YOUTH PLEASURE HORSE VERBAL RECORDS: Will be held in the Youth Pleasure Horse Barn at the youth's horse stall.
+Date(s) and sign ups for interviews will be announced.

-YOUTH PLEASURE HORSE SHOWS: Monday

-through Thursday, beginning each day at 9:00 AM (Koster Horse Arena).
+YOUTH PLEASURE HORSE SHOWS: Monday through Thursday, beginning each day at 9:00 AM (Koster Horse Arena).
 Presentation of Colors will begin at 8:30 AM.

-4-H CLOVERBUD SHOW: Saturday, August 19°, beginning at 9:00 AM (Koster Horse Arena).
+4-H CLOVERBUD SHOW: Saturday, August 17th, beginning at 9:00 AM (Koster Horse Arena).
 Presentation of Colors will begin at 8:30 AM.

-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 20th, beginning at 6:00 AM.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 18th, beginning at 6:00 AM.
 Early removal is not permitted without a signed and approved Early Release Form (available online or at the Fairgrounds Office).
-Horses attending the State 4-H Horse Show must turn in an Animal Release Form prior to Saturday, August 12n.
+Horses attending the State 4-H Horse Show must turn in an Animal Release Form by Saturday, August 10th, at 8:00 PM.
+If permission is given, only the horse(s) that the exhibitor is showing at fair may be removed at 5:00 PM the evening before they show at the State 4-H Horse Show.

-STALL RESERVATIONS: Stall reservations are due to the Superintendent by June 1st with \$50.00 non-refundable deposit per stall.
-Remainder of the stall payment will be due to the Superintendent by

-August 1a.
-Stalls may be rented for use as tack stalls, as space allows, at the same rate.
+STALL RESERVATIONS: Stall reservations are due to the Superintendent by June 1st with \$120 non-refundable stall/award payment.
+If sharing a horse, a fee of \$70 will be due for awards only for the second youth.
+Stalls may be rented for use as tack stalls, as space allows, with a \$50 non-refundable payment.